 Emphasizes the fundamental principles of oral and written communication within an organizational setting.
 Techniques for writing various types of communication are studied, including the writing of news releases, policies, procedures, and performance appraisals, includes instruction in oral communication and the use of presentation software.
 Grammar, syntax, style, economy of expression, organization of thought, and clarity are stressed.
 Prerequisite: ENG 101

 This course provides students with a clear understanding of the job search process.
 Students will learn how to identify their skills and accomplishments, write a professional resume and cover letter, research industries and job listings, submit an electronic resume, and develop and practice effective job interview techniques.
 Online career resources, videos, group discussion, guest speakers, and case studies will be offered in this interactive and very useful class.

-Business Electives: Choose two courses from the following: ACC, BUS, HCA, LAW, MGT, MKT, or SPO.
+Choose two courses (six credits) with the following prefixes: ACC, BUS, HCA, LAW, MGT, MKT, or SPO.